-Parents/carers and pupils have the right to choose not to use the school's biometric system(s).
-We will provide alternative means of accessing the relevant services for those pupils.
-For example, pupils can pay for school dinners using a PIN number to access funds submitted to an account through online or cash payment to a cash loader.
+Parents/carers and students have the right to choose not to use the school's biometric system(s).
+We will provide alternative means of accessing the relevant services for those students.
+For example, students can pay for school dinners using a PIN number to access funds submitted to an account through online or cash payment to a cash loader.

-Parents/carers and pupils can object to participation in the school's biometric recognition system(s), or withdraw consent, at any time, and we will make sure that any relevant data already captured is deleted.
-As required by law, if a pupil refuses to participate in, or continue to participate in, the processing of their biometric data, we will not process that data irrespective of any consent given by the pupil's parent(s)/carer(s).
+Parents/carers and students can withdraw consent, at any time, and we will make sure that any relevant data already captured is deleted.

+As required by law, if a student refuses to participate in, or continue to participate in, the processing of their biometric data, we will not process that data irrespective of any consent given by the student's parent(s)/carer(s).